 We want our campers to be as successful as possible at Beyond Akeela.
 If your child takes medication during the school year, we feel that it is imperative that they maintain the same routines at camp.
 If you have any questions or concerns about this camp policy, please contact us as soon as possible.

 All medications, prescription or “over the counter”, must be held by the Beyond Akeela nurse.
-Campers are not allowed to administer their own medication without prior approval from our medical staff.
+Campers are not allowed to hold their own medication at camp.

 REQUIRED – PackMyRx